NandosUK/infrastructure-terraform-modules/gcp/cloud-function-v1/README.md

 ## Outputs

-Refer to outputs.tf for output values.
+Refer to outputs.tf for output values..